 This policy is now in effect (since 2025-09-26).
 Verify your claims match the updated criteria above.

-Cigna Home Birth Billing Guidelines and Action Items 2025
+Cigna Midwife and Home Birth Billing Guidelines and Action Items 2025

-The effective date of September 26, 2025 is already in effect.
-If you haven't reviewed open claims and your billing workflows against this updated policy, do it now.
+The A002 modification took effect September 26, 2025.
+If you haven't already reviewed your workflows against the updated policy, do it now.

 #Action Item